lzutao/ibus-unikey/README.md

 # IBus-Unikey IME
-A future clone of [ibus-unikey][ibus-unikey] aim to fix for the present.
+A future clone of [ibus-unikey][ibus-unikey] aims to fix for the present.

 ### Description
 ibus-unikey is an [IBus](https://github.com/ibus/ibus) IME.
 It use Unikey-engine (a modified version) for progress key event.